 Ariel Shimoni, head of VR advertising development at Startapp explains in an interview why advertising in VR should be taken more seriously…

 “Advertisers are slowly learning the potential of the strength of a brand’s message using VR.
 Until now.
 Whether you were on mobile or on TV or desktop, there has been that boundary between you and the message.
 But, when you enter VR, you tap into real emotion, and for marketers and advertisers, that has always been the thing that they’ve been looking for.
 To create that emotion when someone comes in contact with the message the brand is trying to send is very powerful.”

 A few business use cases are already beginning to emerge.
 VR Apps can be put as pay to play downloads to online stores such as Steam, Google Play, iStore or Oculus store.
 Or, the apps can be treated as “freemiums,” where it is given away for free.
-Then it is monetized thru in-app purchases or upgrades.
+Then it is monetized through in-app purchases or upgrades.

 Hollywood is busy exploring VR, too.
-Paranormal Activity is one of the first franchises to have used VR to it’s advantage.
-IMAX has tied up with Starbreeze that makes ultra high FOV (210 degrees diagonal) and high definition headsets.
+Paranormal Activity is one of the first franchises to have used VR to its advantage.
+IMAX has tied up with Starbreeze that makes ultra-high FOV (210 degrees diagonal) and high definition headsets.
 You will be able to use these headsets to watch 10 minute long VR films for $7 and $10.